pingortle/quibble-plus-esm/README.md

 - `index.js` contains the test cases.
 - `thrice.js` is the simple dependency we want to mock.
 - `wrapped-thrice.js` is the simple module that depends on `thrice`.

+## Extra Info
+These tests don't use actual ES `import` syntax, because `require` works better for synchronous module loading in tests.
+However, the test cases show that esm is nevertheless showing up in the callstack